nest/nest-simulator/doc/userdoc/getting_started.rst

 --------------------

-Take a look at the `set_verbosity <https://nest-simulator.readthedocs.io/en/latest/ref_material/pynest_apis.html#nest.lib.hl_api_info.set_verbosity>`_ documentation, which describes how to display less warning messages.
+Take a look at the `set_verbosity <https://nest-simulator.readthedocs.io/en/latest/ref_material/pynest_apis.html#nest.lib.hl_api_info.set_verbosity>`_ documentation, which describes how to display fewer messages on the terminal.

 Want to know more?
 ------------------